How to Prevent Light Trespass

-One of the many things homeowners overlook when designing an outdoor lighting system for their property is how their beautiful new lights may affect their neighbors.
+When designing an outdoor lighting system for their property, homeowners sometimes overlook how their beautiful new lights may affect their neighbors.
 Preventing light trespass or glare typically depends on the location of the fixture, the angle the light is projected and the fixtures ability to shield from glare.
 Choosing the right fixture, installing it properly and having the right lighting design are all critical for preventing glare and light trespass.

 What is Light Trespass?

 Light trespass is a term used to describe the light that originates from one lighting system and adversely affects an adjacent property.
 It is often a concern in areas of high growth where commercial developments are constructed near residential or suburban areas.
 It can also occur if your neighbor adds a poorly planned outdoor lighting system.

 The best landscape lighting designs all incorporate one fundamental principal that is strongly linked to preventing glare: See the beautiful effect of light and NOT the source of the light.

 Remember this and incorporate it into all of your designs and installations.
 You want to enjoy the beauty of what you are illuminating.
 Glare and light trespass kill both the functionality and beauty of lighting installations.